A complete guide to the Gorgias CSAT report

 While scores are good for a quick check-in, the most useful feedback is usually tucked away in the customer comments.
 Gorgias has a "Comment Highlights" feature that tries to pull out both positive and critical feedback.

-But this is where you have to roll up your sleeves.
-To figure out the root cause of a bad score, you or a manager has to click into the ticket, read the whole back-and-forth, and try to diagnose what went wrong.
+To figure out the root cause of a specific score, you or a manager can click into the ticket and read the conversation to diagnose the customer's experience.
 Was the agent slow?
 Did they give the wrong info?
 Was it just a policy the customer didn't like?

-How to fix this: To get proactive, you need to be able to test things out.
-This is where a powerful feature like simulation can be a huge help.
-With eesel AI's AI Agent, you can run simulations on thousands of your past Gorgias tickets.
-You can see exactly how an AI agent would have replied, get a prediction of the resolution rate, and see how much it would save you, all before a single customer ever talks to it.
-This lets you automate responses to common questions with confidence, delivering fast, accurate answers that boost CSAT from the very beginning.
+How to enhance this: To get proactive, you can use simulation features.
+With eesel AI's AI Agent, you can run simulations on your past Gorgias tickets.
+You can see how an AI agent would have replied and predict the resolution rate before any customer sees a response.
+This allows you to automate responses to common questions with high confidence, delivering fast answers that keep CSAT scores high from the start.

-How to fix this: Bring all your knowledge together.
-A good AI solution should act as a single brain that sits on top of all your existing tools. eesel AI connects with over 100 sources, from helpdesks to wikis.
-This means that whether it's an AI agent or a human agent using an AI assistant, they always have the right information from every source to solve problems correctly and quickly.
+How to enhance this: Bring all your knowledge together.
+A complementary AI solution can act as a single brain that sits on top of your existing tools. eesel AI connects with over 100 sources, from helpdesks to wikis.
+This ensures that whether it's an AI agent or a human agent using an AI assistant, they always have the right information from every source to solve problems correctly within Gorgias.

 Gorgias pricing

 Gorgias has a few different pricing plans that are based on how many tickets your team handles.
-The built-in CSAT reporting feature is available on all plans, starting with their Basic one.
-Their AI Agent, which can automate ticket resolutions, is usually an add-on or comes with the more expensive plans, and you pay for each interaction.
+The built-in CSAT reporting feature is a core part of the platform and is available on all plans, starting with their Basic one.
+Their AI Agent, which can automate ticket resolutions, is available as an add-on or within higher-tier plans.

 Here’s a quick look at their standard helpdesk plans: